Spooky Halloween email campaign examples to inspire your emails!

 OCTOBER Prevues of Coming Attractions!

 Halloween is the most fun holiday of the year.
-People (kids, adults, and even pets) get to dress up in crazy fun outfits and eat delicious candy.
-This year, that might be changing, which means your email plan should too.
+Kids, adults, and even pets get to dress up in crazy fun outfits and eat delicious candy.